-Slices in Python are a very useful tool, which allows us to extract portions of sequences such as lists, tuples, or strings with very little code.
+The “slices” in Python are a very useful tool that allows us to extract portions of sequences of elements (such as lists, tuples, or strings) with very little code.

-Slices allow us to work with specific fragments of a sequence without having to modify the original.
+Slices allow us to work with specific fragments of a sequence without having to modify or iterate over the sequence.

 The basic syntax for creating a slice in Python is as follows: